Special-Niewbie/HandleOS/features.md

 ## HandleOS Tab View (Version 2.2.0 and later)

 <img height="220" src="Git_assets/features/HandleOSTabView.png"/>

+You can also use the multitasking function to switch between apps if you're running a scaling app in parallel with your game.

 Starting from version 2.2.0, `HandleOS Tab View` is an enhanced window switching experience in `Console Mode`.